SamirPaul1/assets/leetcode/posts/2010-the-number-of-seniors-and-juniors-to-join-the-company-ii.md

 ---
-title: 2010 The Number Of Seniors And Juniors To Join The Company Ii
+title: 2010 The Number of Seniors and Juniors to Join the Company II
-summary: 2010 The Number Of Seniors And Juniors To Join The Company Ii LeetCode Solution Explained
+summary: 2010 The Number of Seniors and Juniors to Join the Company II LeetCode Solution Explained
 date: 2022-11-25
 tags: [leetcode]
 series: [leetcode]
-keywords: ["2010 The Number Of Seniors And Juniors To Join The Company Ii LeetCode Solution Explained in all languages", "2010 The Number Of Seniors And Juniors To Join The Company Ii", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
+keywords: ["2010 The Number of Seniors and Juniors to Join the Company II LeetCode Solution Explained in all languages", "2010 The Number of Seniors and Juniors to Join the Company II", "LeetCode", "leetcode solution in Python3 C++ Java Go PHP Ruby Swift TypeScript Rust C# JavaScript C", "GeeksforGeeks", "InterviewBit", "Coding Ninjas", "HackerRank", "HackerEarth", "CodeChef", "TopCoder", "AlgoExpert", "freeCodeCamp", "Codeforces", "GitHub", "AtCoder", "Samir Paul"]
 cover:
-    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2010 The Number Of Seniors And Juniors To Join The Company Ii - Solution Explained/problem-solving.webp
+    image: https://res.cloudinary.com/samirpaul/image/upload/w_1100,c_fit,co_rgb:FFFFFF,l_text:Arial_75_bold:2010 The Number of Seniors and Juniors to Join the Company II - Solution Explained/problem-solving.webp
-    alt: 2010 The Number Of Seniors And Juniors To Join The Company Ii
+    alt: 2010 The Number of Seniors and Juniors to Join the Company II
     hiddenInList: true
     hiddenInSingle: false
 ---